 We use state- of-the-art Brush and Vacuum System that cleans and removes debris at the point of contact.
 Plus, with our video system we know the duct work is clean!
 Our service uses specialized tools to dislodge dirt and other debris in ducts, and then vacuum them out with a high-powered vacuum cleaning system.
 We filter all the air with a heap filtration system.

-To learn more detailed information on our heat duct cleaning services
+To learn more detailed information on our heat duct and dryer vent cleaning services

 When should you consider having your ducts inspected and cleaned: You should consider having the air ducts in your home or business cleaned if there is substantial visible dust, mold growth or if you have had a fire or furnace malfunction?
 The inside hard surface (e.g., sheet metal), ducts, or on other components of your heating and cooling system will hold onto the matter and distribute this into the air.
 If you have insulated air ducts and the insulation gets contaminated, wet or moldy it cannot be effectively cleaned and should be removed and replaced.
 If you decided to have the fans and heat exchangers in your furnace cleaned and they need to be remove to do this and it should only be removed and replaced by a licensed heating contractor.